dssg/air_pollution_estimation/README.md

 cd air_pollution_estimation/
-sudo apt-get install -y libsm6 libxext6 libxrender-dev libpq-dev pip install -r requirements.txt
+sudo apt-get install -y libsm6 libxext6 libxrender-dev libpq-dev pip install -r requirements.txt pip install psycopg2
 ```

 ### Set Up Credentials File

 With the repo cloned and the packages installed the next step is to create your private credentials file that will allow you to log into the different AWS services.
+This file lives in conf/local/ and is not tracked by git because it contains personal information.
+General parameter and path settings live in conf/base/ and are racked by git.

-To create the file run the following command:
+To create the credentials file run the following command:
 ```
 touch conf/local/credentials.yml
 ```